hmchen47/DataScience/Notes/a15-SVMa.md

 + Nonlinear dataset
   + no line in $\Bbb{R}^2$ (Fig. 3)
-    + A two-class dataset that is not linearly separable.
+    + a two-class dataset not linearly separable.
-    + The outer ring (cyan) is class '0', while the inner ring (red) is class '1'.
+    + the outer ring (cyan) as class '0'
+    + the inner ring (red) as class '1'
   + both random classifier and linear SVM perform poorly (Fig. 4)
-    + The decision boundary of a linear SVM classifier.
+    + no the decision boundary of a linear SVM classifier
-    + Because the dataset is not linearly separable, the resulting decision boundary performs and generalizes extremely poorly.
+    + the dataset not linearly separable $\implies$ the resulting decision boundary performs and generalizes extremely poorly
-    + Like in Figure 2, we train the SVM on 75% of the dataset, and test on the remaining 25%.
+    + train the SVM on 75% of the dataset and test on the remaining 25%

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://tinyurl.com/y7g97y2e" ismap target="_blank">